 Older babies can climb out of the crib earlier than you think.
-Once your baby starts pulling up to standing, make sure the crib mattress is at the lowest setting.
+Once your baby can sit up, make sure the crib mattress is at the lowest setting.
 I recommend doing this by 5-6 months old, to be safe.

 Spend some time in your baby’s bedroom while she’s in the crib awake and playing, to ensure she can’t somersault out!